 The Dayton Fire Department celebrates Fire Prevention Week by holding our Open House on the opening Sunday.
 Our Open House celebrations provide free fun for the whole family including food, interactive displays, live burn demonstrations, bounce houses, tours of fire, police, aircare helicopters and ambulance vehicles.

-Fire Prevention at Dayton Elementary
+Safety Education Day at Dayton Elementary

 Our annual Safety Education Day is always held during National Fire Prevention Week and is done in partnership with the Dayton Police Department.
 Each grade level at Dayton Elementary is given age-appropriate demonstrations and instruction on fire and personal safety.
 The day includes a full fire alarm/response, demonstrations, tours of the fire department and police vehicles, lunch with the students and, of course, visits from Sparky.